What are Sessions?

 Engaged session in GA4

 GA4 has removed bounce rate as a metric from the interface and replaced it with Engaged Sessions.
-Engaged Sessions offer a deeper insight into how visitors interact with your content, giving a more nuanced understanding of their behaviors.
+Engaged Sessions offer a deeper insight into how visitors interact with the content, giving a more nuanced understanding of their behaviors.

-Why is it important to track Sessions?
+Why is it essential to track Sessions?

 How to measure the Session in Google Analytics?